 But this isn’t the time for a lecture on the negative value of frequent flier miles.
 The point — pardon the pun — is that American promised you something repeatedly, and in writing, that it failed to deliver.
 I have a big problem with that.

 I can’t think of any reason why American would give you the silent treatment after you contacted it.
-I think it owed you an explanation for why it was denying your prize, however useless the miles might have been.
+You are owed an explanation for why it was denying your prize, however useless the miles might have been.
+(Related: Ridiculous or not?
+Paying a ransom to rescue your frequent flier miles.)

 I note that you were sending your complaints to a general address.
 I list the names of American’s executives on my website and you might have tried appealing to them.